C3B2W23/TactilityApps/Apps/Meshola/docs/ARCHITECTURE.md

 1. **Tactility Services persist across app switches** - Critical for background radio operation
 2. **Tactility uses PubSub for event broadcasting** - Apps subscribe to service events
-3. **GpsService is the reference implementation** - Our MeshService follows the same pattern
+3. **GpsService is the reference implementation** - Our MesholaMsgService follows the same pattern
 4. **One app foreground at a time** - Apps have onShow/onHide lifecycle
 5. **Services can be found from anywhere** - `findServiceById()` pattern
 6. **Thread safety via Mutex** - Both services and LVGL require locking